launchflow/buildflow-docs/docs/walk-throughs/pubsub_streaming.md

 # GCP Pub/Sub Streaming

-In this walkthrough we will run a BuildFlow pipeline that reads from a Pub/Sub topic containing publically available taxi data and write the data to BigQuery.
+In this walkthrough we will run a BuildFlow application that reads from a Pub/Sub topic containing publically available taxi data and write the data to BigQuery.
 You can find all the code for this walk through [here](https://github.com/launchflow/buildflow/blob/main/buildflow/samples/pubsub_walkthrough.py).

 ## Getting Started

 In order to follow this guide you must have a GCP project set up where a Pub/Sub subscription and BigQuery table can be created.
 You will also need to have the gcloud CLI installed to setup authentication / clean up resources when you are finished.
 Instructions for that can be found [here](https://cloud.google.com/sdk/docs/install).

 :::tip